rubyaustralia/ruby_au/sites/melbourne/lib/melbourne/data/prompt.md

 - From the description and the comments:
   - figure out who the speaker or speakers were for a given talk and remember their name
   - figure out any social media handles they might have provided and remember them
+  - figure out if they provided a link to their webiste and remember it
+    - make sure that the url is for something that resembles a personal webiste. if it is a linkedin url, instagram url, twitter/x url, bluesky url or a mastodon url, extract the handle from it and remember it as a social media handle.
   - create a short summary (no longer than 300 characters) of what a meetup talk will be about.
 Make it slightly cheerful and inviting; as if you were inviting people to see the talk live.

 You should then use that information you've extracted to return a new JSON file.
 This is an example of the expected output from the sample above